 - Section 1 presents a description of the main developments of fixed broadband in Albania. - Section Error!
-Reference source not found. studies the relevance of identifying a standalone physical infrastructure market and assess the relevant of imposing an exante regulation on the wholesale market for inter-urban physical infrastructure. - Section Error!
-Reference source not found. conducts an analysis of retail markets as well as the wholesale markets currently concerned by an ex-ante regulation in Albania. - The last section of the report provides some concluding remarks.
+Reference source not found. defines and assesses competition in retail markets. - Section 3 studies the relevance of identifying a standalone wholesale market for interurban physical infrastructure as relevant for ex-ante regulation. - Section 4 conducts an analysis of the wholesale markets currently concerned by an ex-ante regulation in Albania. - The last section of the report provides some concluding remarks.

 Finally, an annex presenting the results of a benchmark study of the regulation of wholesale fixed broadband markets in Romania, Montenegro, and France is included at the end of the document.
+Additionally, AKEP's responses to the public consultation comments from One Albania, Vodafone Albania, Ministry of Infrastructure and Energy and Competition Authority are included as well.